 Benjamin Bensadon Ed.
 M, Ph.D.

 Benjamin A. Bensadon, Ed.
-M, Ph.D., is director of gerontology graduate programs and an associate professor in the division of geriatric medicine through the department of aging and geriatric research.
+M, Ph.D., is an associate professor in the division of geriatric medicine through the department of aging and geriatric research.
 He is also a licensed clinical gero-psychologist.
 Dr. Bensadon’s training and professional experience is centered on integrating psychology and medicine, with the goal of transforming primary care and creating an age-friendly health care system.
 To achieve this, Dr. Bensadon has co-authored book chapters on management decisions in mild cognitive impairment (Clinics in Geriatric Medicine) and geriatric neurology (Scientific American in press), and created and led a team of physicians and psychologists as editor of a collaborative text titled Psychology and Geriatrics: Integrated Care for an Aging Population (Elsevier).
 More recently he was one of 15 selected to the inaugural cohort of National Geriatrics Leadership Scholars by the American Geriatrics Society, Association of Directors of Academic Geriatric Programs, and Tideswell at UCSF.
 Prior to UF, Dr. Bensadon was an assistant professor at the Schmidt College of Medicine at Florida Atlantic University (FAU), where he served as associate director of the Internal Medicine Residency Program’s Geriatrics & Palliative Care Rotation.

 Throughout his young career, Dr. Bensadon has developed, implemented and evaluated training curricula in didactic and clinical settings for medical students and residents, advance practice nurses and other health sciences trainees.
 He has provided clinical services in long-term care/geriatric rehabilitation, outpatient primary care and specialty settings.
 He completed his doctoral training at the University of Florida and his postdoctoral residency and fellowship at the University of Oklahoma College of Medicine.

-Sung Han Ph.D.
+Sung M Han Ph.D.

 Neurons extend axons and form synapses to communicate with distant cells.
 These unique structures are susceptible to damage from pathological or physiological stresses.
 Despite their delicate structure, most neurons are not replaced, and so they must be maintained throughout the life of the animal.
 My long-term research goal is to understand how the nervous system maintains its function and integrity during aging.
 In particular, my current goal is to identify mechanisms that regulate the location and function of the mitochondria in two key neuronal conditions: injury (the regulation of axon regeneration) and maintenance (preserving normal synaptic function).
 In response to a range of conditions, neurons transport and position mitochondria at distinct subcellular sites within axons and synapses.
 Incorrect mitochondrial localization in neurons can result in functional deficits, failure of axon regeneration, and neurodegeneration.
 However, the mechanisms that regulate mitochondrial localization, and how mitochondrial subcellular localization supports specific neuronal functions are incompletely understood.